 - individual members of staff and graduate students

 All core academic unit websites (including departments, schools and graduate centres) are managed using a website content management system (called the WCM).

-To become an editor of a school or departmental site, you'll need to get your departmental head or school administrator to contact us, requesting you become an editor.
+To become an editor of a school or departmental site, you’ll need to get your departmental head or school administrator to contact us, requesting you become an editor: firstname.lastname@example.org.

-All academic research units and project websites are managed using a website content management system (called the WCM).
+All research centres, programs, labs and projects websites are managed using a website content management system (called the WCM).

 To edit the content on an academic research site you’ll need the permission of your unit head.